 Results of the above testing and your Wellness Way practitioner will dictate which supplements are best for you.

 - Chiropractic: Remember to check your spine.
-Getting adjusted improves your immune system and releases physical stress on the body.
+Getting adjusted supports your immune system and releases some of the physical stress on the body.
 (27)

-- Acupuncture: Acupuncture has been shown to help autoimmune diseases.
+- Acupuncture: Acupuncture has been shown to be helpful for those with autoimmune diseases.
 (28)

-- Infrared Saunas: Infrared saunas have been shown to bring relief to people with autoimmune diseases like rheumatoid arthritis.
+- Infrared Saunas: Infrared saunas may also bring relief to people with autoimmune diseases like vitiligo.
 (29)

 - Red Light Therapy: Photobiomodulation, or red light therapy, has been shown to have anti-inflammatory effects.
 (30)

-Remember how toxins in household products can lead to or exacerbate vitiligo?
-The good news is that all those products have cleaner versions, and you can always start somewhere!
+Toxins in household products can exacerbate autoimmune conditions like vitiligo.
+The good news is that there are cleaner versions available.
+Just start somewhere!
 Begin to eliminate toxic household and personal care items.

 - Natural household cleaning products